-In 1984, the "Amyloid Hypothesis" fingered amyloid-beta plaque as the culprit behind Alzheimer's.
-30 frustrating years later, we haven't found the cure, yet amyloid remains the #1 suspect.
+IS IT TIME, after 35 years, for Alzheimer’s researchers to change course?
+In 1984, the “Amyloid Hypothesis” fingered amyloid-beta plaque as the culprit behind Alzheimer’s.
+35 frustrating years later, we haven’t found the cure, yet amyloid remains the #1 suspect.
 Are we barking up the wrong tree?
-Is it time for research to change course?
 A new study takes a look at the arguments.
 Read the pros and cons.

 A new study reviews the huge body of research proposing that the accumulation of beta amyloid triggers Alzheimer’s disease in the brain.
 The study appears in an open access, peer-reviewed title from Future Science Group.

 In 1984, a study by Glenner and Wong can be said to have initiated the "Amyloid Hypothesis".
 It suggested that plaque on the brain made out of beta-amyloid was the trigger behind Alzheimer’s.

 Once the target was identified, scientists natually zoomed in on it to try and cure Alzheimer’s.

 In overly simple terms, the brain contains a large protein called the Amyloid Precursor Protein (APP for short).
 APP’s function is still unclear.
 It is expressed and cleared in considerable quantities in neurons, the heart, lung, liver and skin .